nitya-vettical/hygieia/README.md

 # 🩺 Hygieia : Symptom-to-Disease Predictor

 HYGIEIA is an AI-powered chatbot that helps users identify potential health conditions based on symptoms.
-It's designed to be a **friendly and educational** health assistant — not a replacement for professional diagnosis.
+It's designed to be a **friendly and educational** health assistant — not a replacement for professional diagnosis.It provides instant responses in a friendly, chat-like interface — great for informational purposes.

 🔍 Features